 Founded by Yehudi Menuhin in 1983, the Menuhin Competition attracts some of the world's best violinists under the age of 22.
 We are helping exceptionally talented young musicians from around the world to develop into artists of the highest calibre.
-Find out more about our winners, jury, history and how to apply.
+Find out more about our winners, jury and history.

 The Menuhin Competition is one of the few international violin competitions for young musicians under the age of 22.
 It is open to participants of all nationalities and is comprised of two age groups: Juniors (under the age of 16) and Seniors (16 to 21 years of age).

 For nearly 30 years it has consistently attracted some of the greatest young talents from all over the world.

 Going beyond the boundaries of traditional music competitions, the Menuhin Competition is a feast for music and violin fans from all over the world.
 More festival than mere competition, each competition is a ten-day festival of concerts, masterclasses, talks and outreach activities with world-class performers.

 The competition is traditionally invited by a host city or a host organisation and has most recently been held in London/England, Cardiff/Wales, Oslo/Norway and Beijing/China (in 2012).
 The next competition will take place in Austin/Texas in 2014; the first time the event will be held in the US.

 Interested host cities or potential partner organisations are invited to contact us.